Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Uncertainty Estimation

-\item Compute (pseudo-)true values for the population based on the fixed effects from area-wise mean estimates $\hat{\mu}_i^{\text{MERFagg}}$, as:
+\end{itemize} \item Compute (pseudo-)true values for the population based on the fixed effects from area-wise mean estimates $\hat{\mu}_i^{\text{MERFagg}}$, as:

-\item Use the known sample covariates $\mathbf{x}_{ij}$ to generate the bootstrap sample response values in the following way: We use OOB-predictions from $\hat{f}$ to imitate variations of $\mathbf{x}_{ij}$ covariates through predictions from unused observations within each tree in the fitting process that vary throughout the bootstrap replications. \item Estimate $\hat{\mu}_i^{\text{MERFagg}(b)}$ with the proposed method from Equation (\ref{MERFagg}) on bootstrap sample values $y_{ij}^{(b)}$.
-Note that weights $\hat{w}_{ij}$ remain constant over $B$ replications because the original survey covariates $\mathbf{x}_{ij}$ and population-level covariates $\bar{\mathbf{x}}_{\text{pop},i}$ remain unchanged over $B$. \end{enumerate} \item Finally, calculate the estimated MSE for the area-level mean for areas $i = 1,...,D$
+The random component $\bar{E}^{(b)}_i$ adds the mean deviation for each area $i$ coming from the level-1 residuals and therefore $\bar{E}^{(b)}_i$ is a weighted sum of averaged sampled empirical level-1 residuals ($\bar{r}_{ij}^{*(b)}$) and out-of-sample averaged deviation ($\bar{e}_i^{*(b)}$). \item Use the known sample covariates $\mathbf{x}_{ij}$ to generate the bootstrap sample response values in the following way: We use Out-of-Bag-predictions $\hat{f}^{\text{OOB}}$ from $\hat{f}$ to capture variations of covariates $\mathbf{x}_{ij}$ through predictions from unused observations within each tree in the fitting process that vary throughout the bootstrap replications. \item Estimate $\hat{\mu}_i^{\text{MERFagg}(b)}$ with the proposed method from Equation (\ref{MERFagg}) on bootstrap sample values $y_{ij}^{(b)}$. \end{enumerate} \item Finally, calculate the estimated MSE for the area-level mean for areas $i = 1,...,D$

 \end{enumerate} \rule{\textwidth}{0.4pt}\\